title

 Farther south, Buenos Aires remained a small frontier settlement.
 In 1620 Spain began allowing two ships a year to journey there, despite the notoriety of the area for smuggling.
 Cattle ranches south of the Buenos Aires extended no farther than a hundred miles, and in 1650 Buenos Aires consisted of farmland, 400 houses, 854 Spanish inhabitants and 1,500 slaves.

-Colonists, meanwhile, were settling to the north and south of Santiago.
-Jesuits in this coastal area called for better treatment of the Indians there -- the Araucana.
+Colonists, meanwhile, were settling to the north and south of Santiago in what today is Chile.
+Jesuits in this coastal area called for better treatment of the Indians there – the Araucana.
 And in 1641 the Spaniards signed a treaty with the Araucana.
-But the treaty broke down, and Lima sent armies to the area to protect the settlers.
-By the end of the century this coastal area had an estimated 100,000 Christian inhabitants and Bío Bío River was a frontier between well armed colonists and the Araucana.
+The treaty broke down, and Lima sent armies to the area to protect the settlers.
+By the end of the century this coastal area had an estimated 100,000 Christian inhabitants and Bío Bío River was a frontier between well-armed colonists and the Araucana.